-So I haven’t had a waste bin for nearly two years.
+So I haven’t had a waste bin for two and a half years.
 This is easier than you think.
-I do this by cutting out single-use disposables, packaging, plastics, and by refusing to allow rubbish into my life in the first place.
+I do this by cutting out single-use disposables, packaging, and by refusing to allow rubbish into my life in the first place.

 Anything that can’t be reused, recycled or composted I keep in my landfill tin to keep track of it.
 This I empty every few months.
 It mostly contains fruit stickers, non-compostable cellophane wrapping, chocolate wrappers and those little clear plastic seals from jars.
 Currently it also has a mascara wand and some out of date medicine.

 I should say that I don’t include absolutely every last piece of waste in the tin.
 I don’t save every non-biodegradable teabag from social visits, for example.
 I also made the decision not to include larger stuff that breaks and can’t be repaired, mainly because it’s just too annoying to keep those bits around the place.
 I don’t want broken umbrellas and knackered bike parts cluttering up my cupboards.
 There are good people in the world working towards a circular economy, but until then, the tidiest place for these rejects from the linear one is in the landfill.